 I look forward to working with you, your child or teen, and his or her school to provide the best possible opportunities for his or her academic success.
 For more information about the kinds of testing and follow-up consultation services I provide, please don’t hesitate to contact me at 703-825-0502 or go to my website at http://www.gottliebchildpsych.com/.

 Shira Gottlieb, Psy.D., Licensed Clinical Psychologist

 Dr. Gottlieb is a licensed clinical psychologist.
 She received her B.A. in psychology, with a minor in neurobiology, from Harvard University, and her Psy.D. from the George Washington University.
-Dr. Gottlieb utilizes an integrative approach to therapy, incorporating both CBT and Family Systems techniques.
-Treatment goals are discussed with the child/adolescent and family, and are developed with the individual child's needs in mind.
-For more information on Dr. Gottlieb please visit her website at http://www.gottliebchildpsych.com/
+Dr. Gottlieb works with children and adolescents, and their families, to provide comprehensive neuropsychological and psychoeducational assessments to better understand the individual child or adolescent’s attention capacities, learning profile, emotional functioning, and behavioral presentation.
+For more information on Dr. Gottlieb, please visit her website at http://www.gottliebchildpsych.com/